capactio/capact/cmd/och/README.md

 ## Overview

 Voltron Open Capability Hub (OCH) is a component, which stores the OCF manifests and TypeInstances.
-I can work in two modes:
+It can work in two modes:
 - local mode - In this mode it stores TypeInstances for a Voltron deployment.
 - public mode - In this mode it works as a public repository, which provides OCF manifests to local OCHs.